Simsaladoo/Almerra/README.md

 Startup Launcher for Winds of Almerra

-This tool acts as a Launcher for the Development Engine as well as the latest version of the game builds.
+This tool acts as a Launcher for the Engine as well as to play the latest version of the game builds.
-Also included is a tools menu, which will be populated with useful actions for building various parts of the game.
-First tool included is the BMP -> CSV database creator to convert Blue Channels into code for sound cells, fauna locations, etc.  Only working with size 12 cells currently.
+Included is a tools menu which will be populated with useful actions for building various parts of the game, consisting of the BMP -> CSV database creator to convert map data into Fauna, Foliage and Sound locators.
+Currently working with Type1s and Type2s for 550ft and 105ft respectively.

 -Sim